-Anyone who has ever been in a climbing or bouldering hall will confirm it: As soon as you enter the hall, your gaze is drawn to the colourful variety of holds.
+Anyone who has ever been in a climbing or bouldering hall can confirm it: as soon as you enter the hall, your gaze is drawn to the colourful variety of holds.
 Climbing holds in all imaginable colours and shapes are an essential part of training on artificial climbing walls.
 But what distinguishes a blue sloper from a green bar?
 What are climbing holds actually made of and how are they manufactured?
 And what should you consider if you want to equip your home climbing wall with holds and steps?
 We have taken a closer look at these and many other questions.
 Let’s dive into the colourful world of climbing holds…

-Climbing holds – manufacture and materials
+Climbing holds – manufacturing and materials

 Let’s start from the beginning.
 How are climbing holds made and what are they made of?

 Simply put, however, it can be said that climbing holds are usually made of quartz sand, synthetic resin and paint.
 This mixture is pressed into moulds in a liquid state.
 After curing, the holds are removed and are theoretically ready for immediate use.
 With a little manual skill and patience, climbing holds can be designed by anyone who is willing to put a bit of work into making them for their bouldering wall at home.
-How this is done and what you need to pay attention to will be the topic of an article on the subject of making your own holds coming up shortly.

 Climbing holds – shapes and suitability

 Climbing holds come in countless colours, shapes and qualities.
-Broadly speaking, however, climbing holds can be divided into three groups: Handles, slopers and bars.
+Broadly speaking, however, climbing holds can be divided into three groups: handles, slopers and bars.

 - Bars and tongs

 The choice of the right holds depends strongly on the type and inclination of the wall, as well as the climbing ability of the target group.
 Personal preferences should also be taken into account when choosing climbing holds.
-In general, however, climbing thrives on variety and for this reason alone it is advisable to use a mix of several different shapes of holds or, if possible, to create climbing routes with an individual character.
+In general, however, climbing thrives on variety and for this reason alone it is advisable to use a mix of several different shapes of holds or, if possible, to create climbing routes with a unique character.
 This not only makes climbing more fun in the long run, but it also leads to more versatile and effective training.